 Padmaavat – another historical drama, another film with Deepika Padukone and Ranveer Singh as leads, and another set of songs that sound like they have a counterpart somewhere in SLB’s existing repertoire.

-The visuals would certainly increase the appeal of ‘Ghoomar’.
+The visuals would increase the appeal of ‘Ghoomar’.
 The Rajasthani folk number has been sung well by Shreya Ghoshal and Swaroop Khan although the tune is forgettable.
 Shivam Pathak sings ‘Ek Dil Ek Jaan’, and does a good job with the vocals for a typically melancholic Sanjay Leela Bhansali melody, set on his favourite Yaman raag.
-The aalaps, the qawwali style segue and Pathak’s vocals make this number Aayat 2.0; the saccharine song genuinely could seamlessly fit into any of Bhansali’s last two films (with Deepika-Ranveer), and no one would notice.
+The aalaps, the qawwali style segue and Pathak’s vocals make this number Aayat 2.0; the saccharine song could seamlessly fit into any of Bhansali’s last two films (with Deepika-Ranveer), and no one would notice.
 Shivam Pathak and Shail Hada come behind ‘Khalibali’, another warrior style composition that falls in the same league as Bajirao Mastani’s ‘Malhari’.
 This one doesn’t leave the same impact as it misses powerful vocals like that of Vishal Dadlani.

 Padmaavat sounds like a weak extension to a decent Baajirao Mastani album which begs the question – why didn’t Bhansali rope in someone else to compose the music for the film considering his last venture was also a historical drama?
 Getting a composer who could give the album a fresher sound would have been a smarter choice.
-There’s no saying what the future of the movie and music commercially holds, and it’s likely that the masses will enjoy the album, but in terms of musicality and mere pleasantness, this rehashed album falls entirely flat.
+There’s no saying what the future of the movie and music commercially holds, and it’s probable that the masses will enjoy the album, but in terms of musicality and mere pleasantness, this rehashed album falls flat.